dotlang/language/advanced.md

 3. Each task has an unbounded mailbox which can accept messages from any other task.
 4. Sending to an invalid task will return immediately with a false result indicating send has failed.
 5. Receive with an empty inbox, will block the current process.
 You can use built-in functions to access current task's functionality (pick a message from mailbox, send a message to another task, ...).
+6. You can receive with a union type which will indicate any message of one of given types should be picked up.

 **Examples**